Tips for Buying a Used Car

 salvage history as reported by law by a junk or salvage yard

 Should I buy a car that has “salvage,” “rebuilt,” or “total loss” branded on the title?

 Beware!
 Some dealers buy and then resell these vehicles.
 Even though the law requires them to disclose that a car has been branded, they do not always disclose this.

 These cars may still have serious safety defects even after repairs.
 All of them have a much lower market value because of the branding.
 Branded vehicles may cost more to finance and insure.

-Generally, a written warranty is a good thing to have.
+Warranty – generally, a written warranty is a good thing to have, but read the warranty carefully before purchasing it.
 Many written warranties include a long list of problems they do not cover.
-Read the warranty very carefully.

 It means even if the dealer does not promise it in writing, and says they are selling a vehicle “as is,” by lawthe dealer is still guaranteeing that the car it is selling “is reasonably fit for and adapted to the purposes for which it was purchased.”